-AUT 298♦ 2 credits Automotive Internship III
+AUT 298♦ 1 credit Automotive Internship III

 Supervised automotive repair experiences at a selected automotive repair facility.
-Students participate in various automotive repair and servicing projects that parallel their semester's work at the college.
-Not all aspects of automotive repair/servicing may be included in each
+Students participate in various automotive repair and servicing projects that parallel their semesters work at the college.
+Not all aspects of automotive repair/servicing may be included in each project.

-Prerequisite: Admission to the program Laboratory: (440 contact hours)
+Prerequisite: Admission to the program Laboratory: 9.0 hours